 What does “In Escrow” Mean?

 “In escrow” formally means transferring a piece of property, such as personal valuables or real estate, to another person via a third party.
 This simply means that you are now in the legal part of obtaining your home, which could take as little as 3 weeks and up to several months.
 Once you’ve entered the legal portion of your mortgage you are now “in escrow.”
 Once you’ve reached this part, you get to decide when you should close.
 Think carefully about when you want this to happen and be sure to plan around big trips and important meetings and holidays.
 If you’re paying cash for your home, closing should be faster but if you’re refinancing, give yourself some more time and breathing room.
 30-45 days is the recommended time frame if you are financing your home.
 Even though you would want this part to go by as quickly as possible, you will be required to sign and present documents and they must happen in person.
-Not consulting your calendar and choosing a closing date while you’re on vacation or on a business trip could lose you your home.
+Not consulting your calendar and choosing a closing date while you’re on vacation or a business trip could lose you your home.
 Within three business days of turning in your mortgage application, you should receive a Good Faith Estimate (GFE), which will outline closing costs and what exactly those closing costs cover such as your legal fees (with the escrow company), appraisal, home inspection, etc. An appraisal takes place to ensure the lender that your purchase is worth the money they will be lending you.
-The appraiser checks to see the neighborhood and the value of nearby homes while a home inspection checks to the see the actual structure and quality of the home.
+The appraiser checks to see the neighborhood and the value of nearby homes while a home inspection checks to see the actual structure and quality of the home.

 Your Rights as a Buyer

 As a buyer, you have rights.
 While you are dealing with the lender and also the seller, you also have to keep your best interests in mind.
 You want to make sure you’re not getting ripped off and buying a home for way more than it is worth.
 Both the appraisal and the home inspection will protect you from this.
 If during the appraisal and the home inspection there are some red flags, you have every right to back out of the sale.
 The appraiser and the home inspector will tell you in great detail why these are issues, so you will have full transparency if these issues will be a long term problem if not taken care of.
-If you’re set on the house, you can also work with the seller and come to an agreement on how to get these issues fixed.
+If you’re set on the house, you can also work with the seller and agree on how to get these issues fixed.
 Because you’re already in escrow and this is the legal process, your agreement with the seller will be on the record.
 Just because you’ve made it this far into the home buying process does not mean you’re obligated to go through with it.
 You don’t want to get stuck with a house with faulty equipment in a neighborhood where the home value isn’t increasing year after year.
 If you have a legal reason to back out of the sale, you can with no consequences and you will also get your money back.
 If you back out of the sale without a legal reason, you will get a partial refund since you will have to pay for the appraisal and home inspection services and the legal services involved up until the deciding point.

 Own Your Home